doug-moen/openscad2/future/Plan.md

     Unless the use of OpenSCAD2 syntax in the right side of a definition changes the binding to use the single namespace.

-## Phase 4: First Class Scripts: Objects and Mixins
+## Phase 4: First Class Script Files
 * `script(filename)` now returns a value (an object or mixin)
 * but `{script}` is not an object literal yet
 * dot notation for objects